Vitagraph Studios: Acquisition by Warner Bros.

-On April 20, 1925, Smith finally gave up and sold the company to Warner Bros. for a comfortable profit.
+On April 20, 1925, Smith finally gave up and sold the company to Warner Bros.
+Pictures for a comfortable profit.
 The Midwood studio (renamed Vitaphone) was later used as an independent unit within Warner Bros., specializing in early sound shorts.
 Vitaphone closed the Midwood plant in 1940.

 Vitagraph brand name

 The Vitagraph name was briefly resurrected on two occasions.
-In 1932–33, producer Leon Schlesinger made six westerns starring John Wayne and released them through the Warner Bros. exchanges.
+In 1932–33, producer Leon Schlesinger made six Westerns starring John Wayne and released them through the Warner Bros. exchanges.
 The studio chose to market these very-low-budget features under the less prestigious Vitagraph banner.
 In 1960 Vitagraph returned to theater screens (starting with 1960's Looney Tunes cartoon Hopalong Casualty), with the end titles reading "A Warner Bros.
 Cartoon / A Vitagraph Release".
 Merrie Melodies of the same period (starting with that same year's From Hare to Heir) had the same end title, with the last line being "A Vitaphone Release."
 This may have been done to protect the studio's ownership of the two dormant trade names.
 Both the Vitagraph and Vitaphone names were retired in 1969.